Fernandobrac/Fernandobrac.github.io/index.md

-> When you reach the end of your rope, tie a knot in it and hang on." -*Franklin D. Roosevelt*
+> When you reach the end of your rope, tie a knot in it and hang on. -*Franklin D. Roosevelt*